 Welcome to the Northern Counties Land Use Coordinating Board’s official website.
 We hope you find this a useful tool for following activities of the Board and important land use issues affecting northern Minnesota.
 We welcome your questions and comments.

-The Northern Counties Land Use Coordinating Board (NCLUCB) was created as a joint powers unit of government in 1983 and consists of elected county commissioners from each of the nine member counties.
-The purpose of NCLUCB is to provide a venue for constructive dialog, information sharing, and a local government perspective regarding regulation, implementation, and coordination of environmental and natural resource management with our federal and state partners at both the policy and administrative levels.
+The Northern Counties Land Use Coordinating Board (NCLUCB) was created in 1983 as a joint powers board.
+The purpose of NCLUCB is to provide a local government perspective regarding regulation, implementation, and coordination of environmental and natural resource polices with our state and federal partners.

 NCLUCB County Commissioner Board Members: